JoseRoca/WinFBX2/docs/String Management/String Procedures.md

 | *wszMatchStr* | The string expression to be removed.
 If *wszMatchStr* is not present in *wszMainStr*, all of *wszMainStr* is returned intact. |
 | *IgnoreCase* | Boolean.
 If False, the search is case-sensitive; otherwise, it is case-insensitive. |

 *nStart* is the optional starting position to begin extracting.
 If *nStart* is not specified, it will start at position 1.
 If start is zero, or beyond the length of *wszSourceString*, a nul string is returned.
-If start is negative, the starting position is counted from right to left: if -1, the search begins at the last character; if -2, the second to last, and so forth.
+If *nStart* is negative, the starting position is counted from right to left: if -1, the search begins at the last character; if -2, the second to last, and so forth.

 #### Overloaded methods: